mjh65/navitab/README.md

 is not up to date).

 Run `cmake --preset release` to configure the project for a stripped and optimised build, or `cmake --preset debug` for development and debugging.
+Both of these builds will put the Navitab products into the install folder (typically `install` in the top-level project directory.)

 (There is also a CMake configuration `xcode` to generate an Xcode project, see above).

-Run `cmake --build --preset install` to create an install tree containing the Navitab products.
-By default this will be a directory called `install` in the project's top-level.
-This build uses the `release` configuration.

-Or run `cmake --build --preset release` (or `cmake --build --preset debug`) to build the Navitab products, but not the install tree.
+Run `cmake --build --preset release` (or `cmake --build --preset debug`) to build the Navitab products and create the installation files.
 These builds use the CMake configuration of the same name.
+The installation files will be placed in the directory `${CMAKE_INSTALL_PREFIX}`, which defaults to `install` in the project's top-level.

+### Generated build optimisation

+An optimised build will be generated if the CMake scripts detect that the 3rd-party libraries have already been built.
+Under most circumstances this is desirable since the sources of the 3rd-party libraries are not expected to be changed during Navitab development.

+The recommended recipe for Navitab development from an empty build directory is:

+1. Use cmake to configure the build.
+The 3rd-party library sources will be included in the generated build.
+2. Build the Navitab project.
+This will take some time.
+3. Use cmake to reconfigure the build.
+Since the 3rd-party library binaries are available the sources will not be included in the generated build.
+4. Develop and build the Navitab project as normal.

+To override the automatic optimisation behaviour and force the CMake scripts to always include the 3rd-party library sources set the CMake cache variable `BUILD_NAVITAB_THIRDPARTY` to `ON`.

+The cache variable can be changed by editing the CMakeCache.txt file, and this is the usual approach when using an IDE that supports CMake.

+Alternatively, if using the cmake commands from a shell, the cache variable can be set on the command line.
+Run `cmake --preset release -DBUILD_NAVITAB_THIRDPARTY=ON` (or the debug equivalent) to reconfigure the build.

 ### Platforms